 Following a quarter of a century of regular flooding, in 1899 an especially nasty flood affected the Pier District.
 The council proposed to buy land from Dover Harbour Board (DHB) to create a secondary sea defence but this came to naught.
 Instead, much of the Pier District was condemned and demolished in order to build a viaduct and road access to the harbour.
 More recently, in 1994, the Victorian sewage works on Elizabeth Street, in what was the Pier District, was upgraded and a 1,500mm diameter concrete pipe replaced the original outfall.
 Since 1999 sewage has been taken from there to Broomfield bank, Farthingloe, for treatment.
 However, in that area there has been extensive laying of impervious material to create the A20 and other roads plus lorry, coach and car parks.

-Albeit, the combined effects of wind, weather, tides, and lack of flood plains continued to hit the town.
-Indeed, Dovorian Budge Adams, writing of his childhood in the early part of the 20th century, spoke of Dolphin Lane by the Phoenix brewery.
+Albeit, the combined problems of wind, weather, tides, and lack of flood plains continued to hit the town.
+Indeed, Dovorian Budge Adams, writing of his childhood in the early part of the 20th century, spoke of the ancient Dolphin Lane by the Phoenix brewery that survived until 2018.
 He wrote in an article in the Dover Society magazine (May 1991) that in heavy weather and springtides’ flooding was so regular that the sandbags stored in the yard of the brewery in readiness such that it made it difficult to enter the premises!

 On 7 May 1937, five days before the Coronation of George VI (1936-1952), abnormal rainfall flooded Maison Dieu Road.
 On the night of 20 May, during high tide, there was a thunderstorm that lasted two hours and the Dolphin Lane / St James Lane area was under such deep water that a mark was affixed to the wall of the Phoenix brewery.
 This happened again on 10 June and finally on St Swithen’s Day (15 July) that year, the floods extended from Maison Dieu Road to Townwall Street.